 After the event 102 people had to be accommodated and fed on an island with only one proper dwelling house.
-Women and the cabin passengers and some of the crew were accommodated in Vatersay house the rest in a farm steading, primitive black houses, stables and pigsty.
+A few women the cabin passengers and some of the crew were accommodated in Vatersay house, the rest in farm steadings; primitive black houses, stables and pigsty.
 With some of the survivors being told to mind the pigs.
-Most of the locals could only speak Gaelic so communications were difficult and food was scarce.
-Hospitality initially was grudging as the tenant of the farm a Mr Donald Mclellan was away and his brother was in charge.
-No organized return to civilisation either with the passengers having to make their own way back to Glasgow and Liverpool the first group of 30 leaving Castlebay in Barra on the third of October, sailing in a small sloop to Tobermory on the island of Mull.
+Hospitality was grudging as the tenant of the farm a Mr Donald Mclellan was away and his brother was in charge.
+The first group of 30 leaving Castlebay in Barra on the third of October, sailing in a small sloop to Tobermory on the island of Mull.
 It was a full two weeks before the last group of survivors left the island of Vatersay, some taking over a month to get back home.
 Returning by way of Liverpool to reclaim their passage money and 15 shillings in expenses.